 I agree with Maria Ana.
 Empathy and passion are two of the feelings that give depth to a fado experience – even if you only understand the emotional expression, not the language.
 Actually, I believe that is why you have to be quiet and concentrate on the performance in a fado house.
 If you think of something else your experience will be disturbed.
 And if you talk or eat during the performance, the fado experience will be ruined for everyone in the room.

-But everything that is different is not good.
+However, not everything that is different is good.
 How can we know what is good and what is bad?
 What should we avoid?
 Maria Ana has given her children one role of thumb:

 If it does not make sense to you, trust yourself and your thoughts.